 Classify: Apply classifications to your content

-Another enrichment functionality of the Dimensions API is a feature called classify.
+Another enrichment functionality is a feature called classify.
 It can ingest free text, such as a full-text of a publication, an abstract or any other text string and classify it within a classification scheme of your choosing.
 The classify functionality works on the fly and can thus be applied in real-time or as a bulk-mechanism to classify all of your existing content.
 All you need to do is pass your content to the API and choose one of the classification schemes.

 An additional benefit is that you don’t necessarily need to have access to the full-text or abstract of a publication.
 Classifications for content in Dimensions (publications, grants, etc.) can also easily be retrieved by the API via an ID.
 So in case you don’t have access to full-text but would like to classify your content nonetheless, this can simply be done by provisioning a DOI, a PubMed ID, etc.